biolink/biolink-model/docs/index.md

                  * [increased likelihood associated with](increased_likelihood_associated_with.md)
              * [resistance associated with](resistance_associated_with.md)
              * [sensitivity associated with](sensitivity_associated_with.md)
-         * [caused by](caused_by.md) - holds between two entities where the occurrence, existence, or activity of one is caused by the occurrence or generation of the other
          * [coexists with](coexists_with.md) - holds between two entities that are co-located in the same aggregate object, process, or spatio-temporal region
              * [colocalizes with](colocalizes_with.md) - holds between two entities that are observed to be located in the same place.
              * [in cell population with](in_cell_population_with.md) - holds between two genes or gene products that are expressed in the same cell type or population